circleci/circleci-docs/jekyll/_cci2/api-permissions.md

 or view details about a build, you will need API tokens with the appropriate permissions.
-This document describes the types of API tokens, as well as how to create, update, and delete them.
+This document describes the types of API tokens, as well as how to create and delete them.

 ## Overview